Home Insurance vs. Home Warranty What Do You Need For Your Essex County Home?

 There are basic policies and then additional coverages can be added depending on the needs of the homeowner.
 For example, most policies include coverage for the actual home (not outside the walls) electrical, plumbing, HVAC systems and kitchen appliances.
 You can add coverage for a washer and dryer, solar panels, water heaters for an additional premium payment.

 So how do you know what covers what?
 This is where homeowners who don’t have both policies can become quite frustrated.
 Take this first scenario: a pipe bursts in the bathroom and floods the entire bathroom and bedroom.
 Cabinets, flooring furniture is soaked and needs to be replaced.
 This is covered by your homeowner’s policy because it was a sudden event that led to the loss.

 Take that same scenario and go to the period when the contractor is fixing everything.
 He tells you that your homeowner’s insurance covers the pipe that burst but you have serious pipe problems throughout.
 Insurance won’t cover that and it will cost $5,000 to replace all pipes.
 This is when you call the home warranty company to replace the problematic pipes.

 Who Can Pay for What

 Every insurance policy has a deductible so be sure to look at that when you purchase a policy.
 When you make a claim you will pay the deductible.
 But who can buy the policy for you?
 Homeowners policies are bought by homeowners and paid for by homeowners through your mortgage company can buy one if you don’t and charge you – these are usually triple the cost of what you can get, so keep your insurance up to date.
 Home warranty policies can be bought for you.
-Many sellers will agree to a policy or real estate agents will buy it as a housewarming present.

 Having both will make sure you are protected from sudden losses and long-term potential problems of replacing the most expensive components of the house.